 What Causes Degenerative Disc Disease?

 Degenerative disc disease can take place throughout the spine, but it most often occurs in the discs in the lower back (lumbar region) and the neck (cervical region).
 Degeneration causes discs to become dehydrated and lose the ability to act as shock absorbers.
 These conditions may put pressure on the spinal cord and nerves, causing pain and possibly affecting nerve function.
 The breakdown of disc tissue can lead to herniated discs, spinal stenosis or bone spurs.
 Some degenerative discs may be a source of lower back pain or neck pain even without the presence of spinal stenosis.
 For patients with several conditions present in one area of the spine, additional diagnostic testing is utilized to determine the source of the pain.
-Our pain-mapping program includes several diagnostic tests which allow the specialists at the Minimally Invasive Spine Institute to pinpoint and treat the specific area causing pain.
+Our pain-mapping program includes several diagnostic tests which allow the specialists at the DFW Spine Institute to pinpoint and treat the specific area causing pain.

 The most common cause of degenerative disc disease is daily wear and tear that is part of the natural aging process.
 Several risk factors that can accelerate the occurrence degenerative disc disease.
 These include: